gulIbrahimi/Business_Vendor_Data_Analysis_and_Visualization/README.md

 Welcome to my Data Analytics Case Study focused on **Vendor Performance Analysis**!
 This project demonstrates a real-world use case where we analyze vendor data to assess their performance, identify patterns, and provide actionable insights.
 The entire project spans from data ingestion, cleaning, exploratory data analysis (EDA), hypothesis testing, and visualization in Power BI.

-This project is ideal for anyone aspiring to be a Data Analyst and is designed to be added to a portfolio to showcase both technical skills and analytical thinking.
-The dataset contains over 2GB of data, offering a deep dive into handling large datasets and performing in-depth analysis.

 ## Project Overview